teeaarbee/blog/content/BookRecommendations.md

 <br>will also link it in my [Insta highlights](https://www.instagram.com/teeaarbee/) for more ease

 To stay updated with the future blogs consider subscribing
-<br>to get these blogs delivered to you email inbox
+<br>to get these blogs delivered to you email inboxe 😌
 ###[SUBSCRIBE HERE](https://teeaarbee.com/#blog)